sruaudgit/kindle_pop3_fetcher/pop3_fetcher.koplugin/README.md

 This plugin allows you to fetch files attached to emails from a dedicated mailbox and save them directly to your Kindle device.
 It's designed to provide a similar experience to Amazon's Send-to-Kindle service, but with more flexibility.

-## How it Works

-1.  **Send Emails:** Send books or other files as attachments to a custom email address configured for this plugin.
-2.  **Fetch on Kindle:** On your Kindle, navigate to `Tools > More Tools > POP3 Fetcher`.
-3.  **Automatic Download:** The plugin will connect to your configured POP3 mailbox, download the email attachments, and save them to your specified directory on the Kindle.
-4.  **Email Deletion:** After successful fetching, the emails will be deleted from your mailbox to keep it clean.

 ## Installation

 1. Download the `pop3_fetcher.koplugin` folder.